LMERC services include:

 Aboriginal and Torres Strait Islander Histories and Cultures

-We publish resources for schools in the areas of languages, EAL and multicultural education.
-The publications listed below are available in pdf or similar format for download from FUSE:
+Some DET resources for EAL teachers and learners have been updated.
+The publications listed below are available for download from FUSE:

 Each term we produce a newsletter to inform teachers about new resources, book reviews, upcoming events and useful online resources.